--z zone (ddns-confgen only)
+-z zone

 This option generates a configuration example to allow dynamic updates of a zone.
 The example named.conf text shows how to set an update policy for the specified zone using the "zonesub" nametype, allowing updates to all subdomain names within that zone.
 This option cannot be used with the -s option.